 10. The waning period one week before the new moon is usually dry.

 This is the best time to mulch the garden, weed, prune fruit trees, divide your plants, and deal with insect pests, and fungus problems, and to fertilize your plants.

-That’s the your basic guide to tapping into the secrets of the old timers, so that you can successfully garden by the moon cycles.
+That’s the your basic guide to tapping into the moon gardening secrets of the old timers, so that you can successfully garden by the moon cycles.
 Check out these cheap gardening tricks to get the most value out of your garden this season.

 What’s your old timer’s secret for getting the most from your garden?
 Leave a comment.